-3. · 1 sly served on a board of a school district, another charter school, a non- ny not-for-profit corporation?
-No: Yes: 4. board of the proportion cruited to join this Board of Directors?
-Why do you wish to serve on the osed charter school? -founders of the organization.
-I wish to serve the community and se school is tailored to as I am a native of Columbus County.
-This is an awesome opportunity to give back to my community.

-- 5. What is your understanding of the appropriate role of a public charter school board member?
+- 4. How were you recruited to join this Board of Directors?
+Why do you wish to serve on the board of the proposed charter school?
+I am one of the co-founders of the organization.
+I wish to serve the community and population that the school is tailored to as I am a native of Columbus County.
+This is an awesome opportunity to give back to my community. - 5.
+What is your understanding of the appropriate role of a public charter school board member?
 The board acts as the organization's governing body.
 While in the beginning stages the board will execute some day to day activities, this should shift to the Head of School, the board's one employee.
 The board is legally responsible for the academic, financial, and operational quality of the school. - 6.
 Describe any previous experience you have that is relevant to serving on the charter school's board (e.g., other board service).
 If you have not had previous experience of this nature, explain why you have the capability to be an effective board member.
 As an attorney and nonprofit consultant, I have experience in teaching boards about their fiduciary duties as the holders of the charter.
 I also have over a decade of experience in real estate that will allow me to be able to negotiate properties for the school.
-I also have an accounting background and can leverage that knowledge as skills that I can use to serve on the finance committee to ensure fiscal responsibility with taxpayer dollars. - 7.
-Describe the specific knowledge and experience that you would bring to the board.
+I also have an accounting background and can leverage that knowledge as skills that I can use to serve on the finance committee to ensure fiscal responsibility with taxpayer dollars. - Describe the specific knowledge and experience that you would bring to the board.
 I bring over a decade of experience in business financial management and nonprofit administration and management.
 I also have strong ties to the community the organization intends to serve.